Search the Section 30 schedule

 - % of a population in one licence area that is also in another licence area

-We update these figures in a new determination as soon as new census data is available.
-We must also make a new determination if we change a licence area plan in a way that affects its geographic boundaries.
+We update these figures in a new determination when new census data is available.
+We must also make a new determination if we change a licence area plan in a way that affects geographic boundaries of commercial licence areas.

 Licence areas set where a broadcaster can operate: